kayomarz/ml-select/README.md

     npm run build

+## normalize css

+Let use normalize.css to help achive a more consistent look across browsers.

 # Learning ReasonML

 There seem to be good quality learning resources for ReasonML which are a year